dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 ## <span id="change-detection"></span>Change Detection in JS Frameworks: Dirty Checking, Accessors, Virtual DOM

-Change detection is an important for any dynamic JavaScript Single Page Application (SPA).
+Change detection is important for any dynamic JavaScript Single Page Application (SPA).
 When the user updates something, the app must have a way to detect and react to that change appropriately.
 Some kind of change detection is therefore vital to SPA frameworks.

 At a fairly high level, let's explore a few methods of change detection used in popular JavaScript frameworks today.

 ### Dirty Checking

-Although [Angular](https://angular.io) was released, [AngularJS](https://angularjs.org) still accounts for multitudes of apps that are in production or development right now.
-AngularJS uses what's known as the [_digest cycle_](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) to detect changes in an application.
+Although [Angular](https://angular.io) was released, [AngularJS](https://angularjs.org) still accounts for multitudes of apps in production or development right now.
+AngularJS uses what's known as the [digest cycle](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) to detect changes in an application.
 Under the hood, the digest cycle is _dirty checking_.
 What does this mean?

 **Dirty checking** refers to a deep comparison that is run on all models in the view to check for a changed value.
 AngularJS's digest cycle adds a _watcher_ for every property we add to the `$scope` and bind in the UI.
 Another watcher is added when we want to watch values for changes using `$scope.$watch()`.

 > <em>"AngularJS remembers the value and compares it to a previous value.
 This is basic dirty-checking.
-If there is a change in value, then it fires the change event."</em> —[Miško Hevery](https://twitter.com/mhevery), creator of Angular
+If there is a change in value, then it fires the change event."</em> —[Miško Hevery](https://twitter.com/mhevery), creator of AngularJS and Angular

 The digest cycle is a _loop_.
-AngularJS runs through its list of watchers and checks to see if any of the watched`$scope` variables have changed (aka, are "dirty").
+AngularJS runs through its list of watchers and checks to see if any of the watched `$scope` variables have changed (aka, are "dirty").
 If a variable has not changed, it moves on to the next watched variable.
 If it finds one that is dirty, it remembers its new value and _re-enters the loop_.
-When no changes are detected in the entire watch list, the DOM is updated.
+When no new changes are detected in the entire watch list, the DOM is updated.

 The major advantages of dirty checking are that it's simple and predictable: there is no extending of objects and there are no APIs involved.
 However, it's also inefficient.
 Whenever _anything_ changes, the the digest cycle is triggered.
 Therefore, it's important that care is taken when creating watchers in AngularJS.
 Every time a `$scope` property is bound to the UI, a watcher is added.
 Every time a `$watch()` is implemented, another watcher is added.
 Many directives also add watchers, and so do scope variables, filters, and repeaters.

-Though dirty checking can still be fast in a simple app, we can easily see how this can get out of hand in a complex implementation.
+Though dirty checking is sufficiently fast in a _simple_ app, we can easily see how this can get out of hand in a complex implementation.
 This has led to articles such as [11 Tips to Improve AngularJS Performance: 1.
 Minimize/Avoid Watchers](https://www.alexkras.com/11-tips-to-improve-angularjs-performance/#watchers) and [Speeding up AngularJS's $digest loop](https://coderwall.com/p/d_aisq/speeding-up-angularjs-s-digest-loop).

 > **Note:** Angular (v2+) [no longer](https://gofore.com/en/angular-2-change-detection-part-2/) [uses](https://blog.thoughtram.io/angular/2016/02/22/angular-2-change-detection-explained.html) [dirty checking](https://vsavkin.com/change-detection-in-angular-2-4f216b855d4c).